roshanmaind/digit-recognizer/README.md

 "FNN.hpp" and create an FNN object and use it.
 Just remove the last 3 lines from "FNN.hpp".
 It is the only bit of code which is this project specific.

+### Features
+There are 4 different modes in which the program can run.
+How to select the mode is given in the "Use" section of this file.

+##### 1. The Training Mode.
+The training mode allows user to alter the hyperparameters to anything as they wish.
+How these options are set is given in the options_help.txt file present in the /docs folder.
+##### 2. The Complete Test Mode
+This tests the model on all of the 10k images of MNIST database in about a second or two.
+##### 3. The Single Test Mode
+This test launches an OpenGL graphics window along with the main program.
+When the user clicks on the green arrow button on the window, a new image from the database is loaded on the window and is passed to the FNN and the FNN's guess is shown on the terminal window.
+Pressing the red X button will cause the program to terminate.
+##### 4. The Draw Test Mode
+This is feature of the program is not entirely perfect, even though it gives a significatnly good result, it still doesn't work all of the times.
+Using this mode, the user can draw on an OpenGL window which will be launched along with the program.
+And pass the current frame state to the FNN by pressing the green arrow button and lets the FNN make its best guess.
+Pressing the red X button will cause the window frame to get cleared for drawing the next test digit.

 ### Requirements
 	1. Linux OS
 	2. OpenGL library       (mesa-utils and freeglut3-dev)